 The carrying values of cash and cash equivalents are recorded at fair value based on quoted prices in active markets.
 The carrying values of accounts receivable, investment tax credits receivable and accounts payable and accrued liabilities approximate their fair values due to the immediate or short-term maturity of these financial instruments.
 As quoted prices for the warrants are not readily available, the Company has used a Black-Scholes pricing model, as described in Note 5, to estimate fair value.
-These are level 3 inputs as defined in the Company's accounting policy for the fair value of financial instruments.
+These are level 3 inputs as defined in the

-Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months and six months ended June 30, 2011
+Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars)